smithc36-tcd/hpc-group/ass_1.md

 nrows=100000000, nnz=4996000, Read bandwidth = 12031 MB/s

 ### Task 3.5
-**What is the bandwidth you obtain by running the STREAM benchmark Download STREAM benchmarkon your system?
+**What is the bandwidth you obtain by running the STREAM benchmark on your system?
 How does it compare to the bandwidth you measured in SpMV?
 Discuss the comparison.**

 ```
 Function    Best Rate MB/s  Avg time     Min time     Max time